sindresorhus/sindresorhus.github.com/data/apps/velja.md

 This can be resolved by the Orion browser itself.
 [Vote on this issue.](https://orionfeedback.org/d/3445-profile-proxy-app-should-identify-itself-as-a-browser)

+#### Can it open a specific browser when I double-click a file in the Google Drive folder in Finder?

+You can use a custom rule for this in the settings.
+Set the source app to `Finder` and the “URL Prefix” to `google.com/open`.

 #### How can I open a website from Spotlight results in a specific browser? {#spotlight}

 Create a custom rule where you set the Spotlight app as “Source Apps”.
 The app is located at `/System/Library/CoreServices/Spotlight.app`.